Dos Manos Peru Travel

 For international flights, you must have a surgical mask or a traditional three-layer mask.
 Other masks like fabric or craft masks, are not be permitted.
 For domestic trips, passengers can use fabric masks as long as they meet the MINSA standard.
 Valve masks are not allowed.

 Yes.
 Rules regarding local transportation vary by jurisdiction.
 Masks are generally required for all passengers, and in some jurisdictions, the number of passengers permitted on buses is limited to increase social distancing.
+From November 15th, all travellers over 45 must provide proof of vaccination to travel on commercial transport to travel between provinces.

 Taxi services are available and may allow only two passengers.